Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi, there! 👋 Welcome to Yiwen Ying's Homepage.

-I am a junior student at <a href='rcvlab.eee.sustech.edu.cn'>Robot and Computer Vision Lab</a>, from the Department of Electronic and Electrical Engineering in <a href='sustech.edu.cn'>Southern University of Science and Technology</a>, supervised by <a href='https://scholar.google.com/citations?user=J7UkpAIAAAAJ'>Professor Hong Zhang</a>.
+I am a junior student at <a href='https://rcvlab.eee.sustech.edu.cn/'>Robot and Computer Vision Lab</a>, from the Department of Electronic and Electrical Engineering in <a href='https://www.sustech.edu.cn'>Southern University of Science and Technology</a>, supervised by <a href='https://scholar.google.com/citations?user=J7UkpAIAAAAJ'>Professor Hong Zhang</a>.

 My research interest focuses on learning-based robot trajectory planning.
 My programming expertise spans Python, C++, MATLAB and Java.
 I am familiar with learning-based algorithms, robot trajectory planning, embedded systems, SLAM technology, and I have rich experience in robotics algorithm development.